abbec/acervin.com/content/blog/2011/oct/06-memory_manager.md

 manager has to be everything to every application.
 This makes it inefficient and also too complicated in some cases.

+It also suffers in performance from the fact that is has to switch from user to kernel mode for each request.
+This can be avoided with custom memory management where a large block of memory can be allocated up front and memory request satisifed from this block.
+This means that no mode-switching occurs and we can avoid that bottleneck.

 ### Placement new

 To be able to write your own memory manager and control how data is